 Departments are responsible for advertising, interviewing, and hiring their GAs.
 The Graduate School is not involved in this part of the GA appointment process except to offer guidance and assistance as needed.
-Graduate assistantship openings may be advertised on the Student Employment Job Board, Career Services, and on the departmental and The Graduate School websites.
-Departments may use positions to recruit students to their own graduate program, without posting to the wider student community.
-However, special projects assistantships funded by The Graduate School should be fully advertised to the GVSU graduate community.
+Graduate assistantship openings must be advertised on Workday, and may be advertised in Career Services, and on the departmental and The Graduate School websites.